Detecting the polarization in $\chi_{cJ} \to \phi \phi $ decays to probe hadronic loop effect: Numerical results

-Then, by using the experimental data of the branching ratios of $\chi_{cJ} \to \phi \phi$ processes, the value $\alpha_\Lambda$ can be determined.
-During our calculation, we find that to reproduce all the branching ratios $\mathcal{B}(\chi_{cJ} \to \phi \phi)$ given by PDG \cite{Zyla:2020zbs} simultaneously, $\alpha_\Lambda$ should be in the interval [1.15,1.35], which obeys the requirement that the cutoff $\Lambda$ should not be too far away from the physical mass of the exchanged mesons \cite{Cheng:2004ru} and is consistent with the value given by \cite{Chen:2009ah}.
+The parameter $\alpha_\Lambda$ can be determined using the experimental data for the branching ratios of $\chi_{cJ} \to \phi \phi$ decays \cite{Zyla:2020zbs}.
+In our calculation, we find that if the branching ratios $\mathcal{B}(\chi_{cJ} \to \phi \phi)$ given by PDG \cite{Zyla:2020zbs} are reproduced simultaneously, $\alpha_\Lambda$ should be taken within the interval [1.15,1.35].
+The values obey the cutoff requirement, and leads to the $\Lambda$ close to the physical mass of the exchanged mesons \cite{Cheng:2004ru}.
+In addition, they are consistent with those in Ref. \cite{Chen:2009ah}.